 But this is exactly why the bill matters, politically.

 Netanyahu’s sudden urgency has everything to do with what the opposition is doing.
 In fact, he knows that his right-wing base in many cases adopts certain principles just because they are diametrically opposed to the left’s views.

-Netanyahu knows that by going full-steam ahead with the bill, he would face an onslaught from MK Tzipi Livni (Zionist Union) and Meretz Party Chairwoman Tamar Zandberg.
+Netanyahu knows that by going full-steam ahead with the bill, he would face an onslaught from Knesset member Tzipi Livni (Zionist Union) and Meretz Party chairwoman Tamar Zandberg.
 But the two are not his focus.
 His real goal is to prevent Habayit Hayehudi leader Naftali Bennett from outflanking him from the right.